ellakoa/postcard-poem/content/posts/leap-of-faith.md

 poem: |+

-  How do you fly with such spindly legs dangling behind you like wooden pegs
-  Then land with such ease
-  on bendy knees beneath the trees
+  How do you fly with such spindly legs dangling like wooden pegs and then land with such ease on bendy knees beneath the trees
   I marvel at your leap of faith into the sky with such grace
   I wish I could fly like you
   and boldly leap
   to change the view.

 alignPoemLeft: false